Asymptotic analysis of the 2D convective Brinkman-Forchheimer equations in unbounded domains: Global attractors and upper semicontinuity: Mathematical Formulation

 Remember that the operator $\A$ is a non-negative, self-adjoint operator in $\H$ and

 \begin{remark} It is well known that for a bounded domain $\Omega$, the operator $\A$ is invertible and its inverse $\A^{-1}$ is bounded, self-adjoint and compact in $\H$.
-Hence the spectrum of $\A$ consists of an infinite sequence $0< \uplambda_1\leq \lambda_2\leq\ldots\leq \lambda_k\leq \ldots,$ with $\lambda_k\to\infty$ as $k\to\infty$ of eigenvalues, and there exists an orthogonal basis $\{e_k\}_{k=1}^{\infty} $ of $\H$ consisting of eigenvectors of $\A$ such that $\A e_k =\lambda_ke_k$, for all $ k\in\mathbb{N}$.
-Since $\u=\sum\limits_{j=1}^{\infty}\langle \u,e_j\rangle e_j$, we have $\A\u=\sum\limits_{j=1}^{\infty}\lambda_j\langle \u,e_j\rangle e_j$.
+Hence the spectrum of $\A$ consists of an infinite sequence $0< \lambda_1\leq \lambda_2\leq\ldots\leq \lambda_k\leq \ldots,$ with $\lambda_k\to\infty$ as $k\to\infty$ of eigenvalues, and there exists an orthogonal basis $\{e_k\}_{k=1}^{\infty} $ of $\H$ consisting of eigenvectors of $\A$ such that $\A e_k =\lambda_ke_k$, for all $ k\in\mathbb{N}$.
+Since $\u=\sum\limits_{j=1}^{\infty}(\u,e_j)e_j$, we have $\A\u=\sum\limits_{j=1}^{\infty}\lambda_j(\u,e_j)e_j$.
 Thus, it is immediate that

-which is the \emph{Poincar\'e inequality}.
-Note that the constant appearing in \eqref{2.1} is different from the first eigenvalue $\uplambda_1$ and for convenience, we are using the same notation.
-In the rest of the paper, these constants will be chosen according to the context. \end{remark}
+for all $\u\in\V$, which is the \emph{Poincar\'e inequality}.
+Note that the constant appearing in \eqref{2.1} is different from the first eigenvalue $\lambda_1$ and for convenience, we are using the same notation.
+In the rest of the paper, these constants will be chosen according to the context.
+We use the following interpolation inequality in the sequel: If for some $\alpha,\beta,\gamma\in\mathbb{R}$ with $\gamma=\theta\alpha+(1-\theta)\beta$ and $\theta\in[0,1]$, then we have (see \cite{ICh})